 With so much consumer information being shared on social media every day, social listening tools have become a critical component in audience analysis, competitive research, and product research.

-The heart of social media analytics is the gathering and analyzing of marketing and audience data to inform business decisions.
-It’s the only sure way to access insights that you can use to optimize your marketing efforts, and even product strategy.
+The heart of social media analytics is the gathering and analyzing of marketing and audience data to inform business decisions – a process that is considerably more efficient with a unified customer engagement platform.
+Analysis of unified social media and customer engagement analytics is the only sure way to access insights that you can use to optimize your marketing efforts across the entire customer journey, influencing brand, demand, and even product strategy.

 What is social media analytics?